-The final step is to use our auto loan calculator to get a good idea of what your monthly payments will be.
+Finally, use our auto loan calculator to get a good idea of what your monthly payments will be.
 Just enter the price you expect to pay, the loan rate and term, and the tax rate and fees the dealer provided.

 If you can afford the payments, you're ready to go back to the showroom.